 Hard water is any water that contains high concentrations of minerals or metals, such as calcium and magnesium.
-Hard water is safe to use but it causes a variety of problems.
-These problems includes cleaning, appliance lifespan and efficiency.
-At Florida Water Analysis, we believe we have the most cost effective water softener on the market.
+The water is safe to use but it causes a variety of problems.
+These problems include cleaning, appliance lifespan, and efficiency.
+At Florida Water Analysis, we believe we have the most cost-effective water softening system on the market.
 Call us today to find out more.
-Our Water Softener Installation, Water Softener Repair and Water Softener Maintenance will help you win the battle against hard water.
+Our water softener services will help you win the battle against hard water.

-Our water softeners provides affordable hard water treatment for your home by removing calcium, magnesium and other sediment from your water.
-Once you install one of our water softeners, those hard water minerals will be gone.
+Our water softening systems provide affordable hard water treatment for your home by removing calcium, magnesium and other sediments from your water.
+Once you install one of our softeners, those hard water minerals will be gone.
 Call Florida Water Analysis today so your family can start enjoying the benefits of soft water.